In college, I used to think creating something meaningful in tech required superhero-level intelligence. But despite my doubts, I jumped in.

 Another feature I really appreciate is the ability to include external libraries like React, Vue, jQuery, and Bootstrap.
 It’s a quick way to experiment with new libraries or test code snippets before integrating them into larger projects.

-Another issue I’ve encountered is the lack of autocomplete for certain JavaScript libraries or custom code.
-While it works fine for basic HTML and CSS, when working with more complex scripts or unfamiliar libraries, I often find myself typing out full syntax rather than relying on autocomplete.
+Another issue I've run into is a lack of autocomplete for certain JavaScript libraries or custom code.
+It works well for basic HTML and CSS, but when I write more complex scripts, I often have to type everything out manually.
+Based on G2 feedback, many users feel CodePen could improve its intelligent suggestions, especially for non-standard or user-defined code.

 "CodePen is an easy-to-use code editor on the web.
 It can be very handy for running quick and simple programs.
 As someone who teaches coding, I recommend using CodePen for beginners since you don't have to deal with complex processes of including localhost or anything like that.”